markjprice/cs14net10/docs/errata/improvements.md

 - For Unix/macOS (LF): Use `$0\n`

 In the next edition, I will use `$0\r\n` in the main example and add a note box to explain that Linux and Mac users should use `$0\n`.

+# Page 737 - Creating an ASP.NET Core Minimal API project

+> Thanks to [Amar Jamal](https://github.com/amarjamal) for raising [this issue on December 3, 2025](https://github.com/markjprice/cs13net9/issues/89).

+In Step 2, the reader is told, "In `Program.Weather.cs`, add statements to extend the automatically generated partial `Program` class by moving (cut and paste the statements) the weather-related statements from `Program.cs`..."

+The "weather-related statements" include the `record WeatherForecast` so the reader should have moved the `record` from `Program.cs`.
+In the 11th edition, I will make that clearer.

 # Appendix - Exercise 3.3 – Test your knowledge